verdaux/BookNotes/Phrases/Insults.md

 - [ ] Do you think that suggestion really deserved that preface....
 - [ ] There may have been an item A and an item B. And I may have introduced them to once another.
 - [ ] There he is.
 Half iago.
 Half fu man chu.
 All bastard.
+- [ ] It's my house, though.
+And I'm not allowing specimens to infest my house capable of producing you.